EMBRYOPSIDA Pirani & Prado

 Classification.
 The contents of Cronquist's (1981) Laurales and Takhtajan's (1997) Lauranae are largely the same as Laurales as they are circumscribed here.

 Thanks.
 I am grateful to S. Renner for comments.

 Synonymy: Atherospermatales Martius, Calycanthales Link, Gyrocarpales Dumortier, Hernandiales Martius, Illigerales Martius, Monimiales Berchtold & Presl - Lauranae Takhtajan - Calycanthidae C. Y. Wu, Lauridae C. Y. Wu - Lauropsida Horaninov

-Calycanthus occidentalis has inverted recurrent vascular bundles in the hypanthium, perhaps evidence of receptacular epigyny (Dengler 1972).
+Calycanthus occidentalis has inverted recurrent vascular bundles in the hypanthium (see above), perhaps evidence of receptacular epigyny (Tiagi 1963b; Dengler 1972).
 Staedler et al. (2007a) note that the numbers of floral parts, tepals, stamens, staminodes, etc., are more or less Fibonacci numbers (3, 5, 8, 13,....).
 The carpels in general are more or less plicate.
-The ovules of Calycanthus almost lack parietal tissue, but they do have a nucellar cap (Dahlgren 1927).
+The ovules of Calycanthus almost lack parietal tissue, but they do have a nucellar cap (Dahlgren 1927); Peter (1920) described them as lacking parietal tissue, but with a nucellar cap ca 7 cells across.
 The seeds are poisonous and have characteristic alkaloids.

 Phylogeny.
 Li et al. (2004) clarify phylogenetic relationships in the family; Idiospermum is sister to the rest.